The Charter

 • Ensure responsible business is included as an area of assessment during significant procurement processes.

-• Once established, introduce the Mindful Business Charter to one new member every 12 months and report
+• Once established, introduce the Mindful Business Charter to one new member every 12 months and report annually on your broader activity to the Mindful Business Charter community.

 BUILDING TRUST AND EFFECTIVE COMMUNICATION: